-Some renal conditions have known genetic, and therefore hereditary, components and a family history of one of these conditions can increase your chances of developing that disease.
+Some renal conditions have known genetic, and therefore hereditary, components and a family history of one of these kidney disorders can increase your chances of developing that disease.

-When Should I Suspect a Kidney Condition May Be Hereditary?
+When Should I Suspect a Kidney Disorder May Be Hereditary?

 If you have a personal or family history of two or more of any of the following, a genetic consultation may be appropriate for you: